mascot-vis/mascot-vis.github.io/content/tutorials/axis/index.md

 {{< figure src="axis-sm-2.png" width="750px" alt="Multiple Area Charts" caption="" class="border-0 mx-auto text-center" >}}

-The `item` parameter must be the graphical object whose visual channel encodes the data field.
+The `item` parameter must be the visual object whose visual channel encodes the data field.
 For example, in a line graph, the item is a vertex, not a path.

 By default, a title is automatically created for an axis if the positions of marks/collections along the axis are determined by a visual encoding (i.e., a field is specified).
 A title will not be created if the positions of marks/collections along the axis are determined by a layout.
 You can force the title to be shown by setting the [showTitle parameter](../../docs/guide/axis/#properties).